Graphic character

-In ISO/IEC 646 (commonly known as ASCII) and related standards including ISO 8859 and Unicode, a graphic character is any character intended to be written, printed, or otherwise displayed in a form that can be read by humans.
+A graphic character, also known as a printing character or a printable character, is a character intended to be rendered in a form that can be read by a human.
 In other words, it is any encoded character that is associated with one or more glyphs.

 ISO/IEC 646

-In ISO 646, graphic characters are contained in rows 2 through 7 of the code table.
+In ASCII (specified in ISO/IEC 646), graphic characters are contained in rows 2 through 7 of the code table.
 However, two of the characters in these rows, namely the space character SP at row 2 column 0 and the delete character DEL (also called the rubout character) at row 7 column 15, require special mention.

 The space is considered to be both a graphic character and a control character in ISO 646.
-It can have a visible form, and also a control function (moving the print head).
+It can be considered as a character with a visible form or, in contexts such as teleprinters, a control character that advances the print head without printing a character.

 The delete character is strictly a control character, not a graphic character.
 This is true not only in ISO 646, but also in all related standards including Unicode.
-However, many modern character sets deviate from ISO 646, and as a result a graphic character might occupy the position originally reserved for the delete character.
+However, many other character sets deviate from ISO 646, and as a result a graphic character might occupy the position originally reserved for the delete character.